sensel/morph-docs/docs/morph.md

 * Double click to disconnect from current device and put Morph in pairing mode

 ### USB Connector
-A single USB micro connector for charging the battery and providing a serial connection.
+The Morph has a single USB micro connector for charging the battery and providing a serial connection.

 ### Bluetooth Transmitter
 The Morph can seamlessly switch between Bluetooth and wired operation.
-[Read on](#bluetooth-connection) for details on connecting to your device with Bluetooth
+[Read on](#bluetooth-connection) for details on connecting to your device with Bluetooth.

 ### Force Sensor Surface
 <!-- With no Overlay, the Morph acts as a giant touch sensitive track pad for your computer. -->
-Without an Overlay, the Force Sensor Surface can be used with the [Visualizer](#visualizer) in the Sensel App to view pressure levels and regions.
+Without an Overlay, the force sensing surface can be used with the [Visualizer](#visualizer) in the Sensel App to view pressure levels and contact regions.
 It is no more or less durable than the rest of the case.

 ### Battery Life
 The Morph has a built-in rechargeable 3.7 volt Lithium Ion Polymer battery rated at 420 mAh.
 Under normal usage, you can expect six to eight hours of use from a fully charged battery.
+On standby, the battery can last up to a week.

 ### Care and Feeding

 The Overlays are made of silicone rubber with a silicone top-coating for a smooth feel.
 You can clean them with warm water and soap.
-While we have tested a variety of substances to ensure quality, it is known that some sunscreens and lotions can be contaminants on plastics.
-So, to ensure longest life for your Overlays, keep your hands clean.
+While we have tested a variety of substances to ensure quality, it is known that some sunscreens and lotions can be contaminants to plastics.
+So, to ensure longest life for your Overlays, try not to use Overlays when your hands have excess lotion or sunscreen on them.
 Additionally, silicone is susceptible to tears.
 Once torn, it's difficult to stop.
 Use the handy case we provide to keep your Overlays away from loose change, hairpins, keys, or other sharp items!

 The LiPo battery's charge is handled by the Morph's internal electronics.
 However, a general rule-of-thumb for LiPo batteries is that they should not be stored at full charge.
-If you will not be using the Morph for a while, turn it on and let it charge down.
+If you will not be using the Morph for a while, turn it __on__ and let the battery charge down.

-The black surface of the pressure sensor is PET (Polyethylene Terephthalate) plastic.
-This is a common and strong plastic.
+The black surface of the pressure sensor is made of durable PET (Polyethylene Terephthalate) plastic.

 ### Dimensions
 ![Sensel Morph dimensions](img/morph_dimensions.jpg)

 Thickness measurements are with the rubber feet.
-Subtract 0.75 mm for thickness measurements without feet.
+Subtract 0.75 mm for thickness measurements without the rubber feet.

 ## Sensel App Software
 The Sensel App is used to flash firmware, configure, calibrate, and confirm the functions of the Morph.
-You can download the software for Windows or macOS from the [Sensel website](http://sensel.com/start).
+You can also use it to customize and re-map button functionality on your Overlays.
+Download the software for Windows or macOS from the [Sensel website](http://sensel.com/start).

 In order to use any of the features in the Sensel App, you'll need to have a wired connection between your Morph and computer.
-A wireless connection is not sufficient for working with the Dashboard.
+A wireless connection is not sufficient for working with the Sensel App.

 ### Home
 The home page of the Sensel App allows you to select a task.
 You can edit the output of Overlays, update firmware, and visualize the raw data from pressure input on the Morph.